Bipartite causal inference with interference, time series data, and a random network: Additional Simulations

+When outcomes exhibit temporal autocorrelation, conventional Wald-type intervals in a regression analysis generally underestimate the true variance of the coefficients' OLS estimator.
+In these situations, the Newey-West variance estimator provides robust inference for regression coefficients.

+Here, we perform simulations to investigate the impact of outcome autocorrelation on inference.
+First, we investigate the extent to which this is an issue within our framework.
+Second, we consider an alternative inference strategy that uses the Newey-West variance estimator.

+We describe first the alternative inference strategy.
+In Supplement \ref{supp_subsec:alternative_matching_estimator} we showed that our point estimator is equal to the OLS estimator of an outcome on exposure regression on the matched sample.
+Then, standard errors are acquired by replacing the standard regression covariance matrix with the Newey-West matrix.
+This approach incorporates squared residuals and distance-weighted autocovariances to robustly correct for both heteroskedasticity and serial correlation \citep{newey1986simple}.
+We compute the Newey-West variance-covariance matrix using the \texttt{NeweyWest()} function from the \texttt{sandwich} R package.
+We then performed revised statistical tests using the \texttt{coeftest()} function from the \texttt{lmtest} package to ensure the significance levels accounted for the adjusted standard errors.

-To analyze the impact of temporal correlation in the outcome variable on coverage, we alter scenario (a) under medium exposure such that the outcome error term $\epsilon$ is equal to $\epsilon_{tj}=\rho\epsilon_{(t-1)j}+ \sqrt{1 - \rho^2} e_t$, where $e_t \sim N(0, 1),$ and $\rho$ is a tuning parameter adjusting the amount of autocorrelation of the error term.
-We simulate 500 data sets under different levels of autocorrelation, $\rho=0.2, 0.4, 0.6$ and $0.8$, and record the coverage of the three matching estimators.
-The results are shown in \cref{appendix:tab:tempporal_corr}.
-The correlation in the outcome across time has minimal impact on the coverage of the confidence intervals, which is close to 95\% across all scenarios, even when auto-correlation in the error term is very high ($\rho = 0.8$).
+Our simulation setup is as follows.
+We adopt scenario (a) without any confounders to eliminate any impact of confounding on simulation results.
+We consider the scenario under dense exposure.
+Importantly, we alter how the outcome error terms $\epsilon_t$ are generated across time to impose temporal autocorrelation.
+Specifically, we set $\epsilon_t=\rho\epsilon_{t-1}+ \sqrt{1 - \rho^2} e_t$, where $e_t \sim N(0, 1),$ and $\rho$ is a tuning parameter adjusting the amount of autocorrelation of the error terms.
+We simulate 500 data sets under different levels of autocorrelation, $\rho=0.2, 0.4, 0.6$ and $0.8$, and record whether the true value of the causal effect is included in the 95\% confidence intervals created based on each of the three estimators, and based on the Wald-type intervals in \cref{subsec:inference} and the intervals employing the Newey-West estimated variance.

+The results for the immediate effect are shown in \cref{appendix:tab:tempporal_corr}.
+Temporal correlation in the outcome variable has a minimal impact in confidence interval coverage for the approach described in \cref{subsec:inference}.
+Even in the presence of high outcome variable autocorrelation ($\rho = 0.8$) coverage is above 93\%.
+Implementing the Newey-West estimator yields more conservative inference across all degrees of temporal correlation, illustrating that it might be more robust, albeit too conservative when autoregression is suspected.